A Shape Dynamics Tutorial: Introduction

-The main part of this introduction is in Sec.~\ref{NutshellSubsec} (Shape Dynamics in a nutshell), which I have tried to make into a no-nonsense quick entry to the basic ideas of SD.
-It serves a dual purpose: on the one hand, students interested in Shape Dynamics will have a brief overview of what this theory is about and what we hope to do with it; on the other, researchers curious about SD will find in Sec.~\ref{NutshellSubsec} a description of the theory that is short but, hopefully, complete enough for them to decide whether these ideas are worth examining in depth.
-The minimum of notions needed to understand the core ideas of SD will be outlined with the aim of making the section as self-contained as possible.
-All the concepts will be explained in detail in the rest of this Tutorial, taking an `historico-pedagogical' perspective and introducing them at the appropriate points of the story.
-Sec.~\ref{NutshellSubsec} includes an ultra-quick outline of basic concepts needed to understand SD, which are not part of normal undergrad curricula (like constrained Hamiltonian systems and gauge theories).
-However the Section is limited to just a few pages so it can be read quickly by experts, and this outline is by no means sufficient to understand properly those concepts.
-Its purpose is to give the undergrad readers a flavour of the background knowledge that is necessary to understand SD and get the overall drift.
-Everything will be fully explained in the body of the text.
+The main part of the introduction is Sec.~\ref{NutshellSubsec} (Shape Dynamics in a nutshell), where I attempted to offer a no-nonsense quick entry to the basic ideas of SD.
+This serves a dual purpose: on one hand, students interested in SD will have a brief overview of what the theory is about and what we hope to achieve with it; on the other, researchers curious about SD will find in Sec.~\ref{NutshellSubsec} a short description of the theory that is hopefully enough to decide whether these ideas are worth examining in depth.
+The minimum of notions needed to understand the core ideas of SD are outlined with the aim of making the Section as self-contained as possible.
+All the concepts are explained in detail in the rest of this \thistext{}, while taking an `historico-pedagogical' perspective and introducing them at the appropriate points of the story.
+Sec.~\ref{NutshellSubsec} also includes a quick outline of basic concepts needed to understand SD, which are not part of normal undergrad curricula (like constrained Hamiltonian systems and gauge theories).
+However the Section is limited to just a few pages to be read quickly by experts, and the mentioned outline is by no means sufficient to understand properly those concepts.
+Its purpose is to give the undergrad readers a taste of the background knowledge that is necessary to understand SD and get the overall drift.
+Everything is exhaustively explained in the body of the text.